nuts-foundation/nuts-demo-ehr/README.md

 - execute `make docker`
 - execute `./setup.sh <docker-compose-PEP.yml>` (setup is independent of PEP, so usually fine to run without argument (defaults to nginx))

-### setup.sh
+# TODO use v6
-the setup script executes the following steps:
+### After complete wipe of data
-- use https://admin.left.local and add did:web:left.local:iam:uuid-left
+- use https://admin.left.local and add "1" as identity
-- issue an NutsOrganizationCredential for this DID from this DID
+- issue an NutsOrganizationCredential for the subject's DIDs from the subject's DIDs
-- use https://admin.right.local and add did:web:right.local:iam:uuid-right
+- use https://admin.right.local and add "1" as identity
-- issue an NutsOrganizationCredential for this DID from this DID
+- issue an NutsOrganizationCredential for the subject's DIDs from the subject's DIDs
 - enable services for discovery
 - add services to the DID document using curl statement from below
 - create `customers.json` files for demo-ehr config